Girishg17/Voosh/README.md

   npm start
 ```

-## This Porojec is   also deployed in Netlify :
+## This Porojec is   also deployed in Netlify  for FronteEnd & Backend in Render:
    [link: https://playful-chimera-9b793b.netlify.app/]